adibzaman/adibzaman.github.io/_teaching/2009-2010-Microprocessors.md

 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2009-2010-Microprocessors
-venue: "Marquette University, Department of Mathemtatics, Statistics, and Computer Science"
+venue: "University of Asia Pacific, Department of Electrical Engineering"
 date: 2009-09-02
-location: "Milwaukee, WI, USA"
+location: "Dhaka, Bangladesh"
 ---

 I taught Microprocessors and for junior students and also was the instructor for the lab testings for the course.